 The Aviation Committee is established by the BOG pursuant to the By-Laws of the ACL.
-The committee's role is to be informed, study, deliberate, advise and represent the BOG and the P/TCs on all aviation matters of the Air Cadet program.
+The committee's role is to serve as the League's subject matter expert to provide expertise for aviation-related initiatives, matters, and issues connected to the Air Cadet program.
+In carrying out its role, the committee is to maintain an awareness of: